jvalenciag/GoogleMapsVaadin7/README.md

 This is a sample project to demonstrate the integration of Google Maps API v2 and Vaadin 7.

-The maven file pom.xml is provided but you need to download two google libraries: gwt-maps and gwt-user and install them on your maven repository:
+The maven file pom.xml is provided but you need to <a href="https://code.google.com/p/gwt-google-apis/downloads/list">download</a> two google libraries: gwt-maps and gwt-user and install them on your maven repository:

 mvn install:install-file -Dfile=/path/to/gwt-maps.jar -DgroupId=com.google.gwt \